• Skip to main content

 }

 Using other frameworks or platforms?
-No worry.
-You will have to code minimal.
-First, redirect the user to the Facebook authentication page if there are no URL parameters named ‘code’. after the user allows the application and returns to your application page, then pass this ‘code’ value to the ‘ExchangeCodeForAccessToken’ method of ‘FacebookOAuthClient’ class.
+No worries.
+You will have to code minimally.
+First, redirect the user to the Facebook authentication page if there are no URL parameters named ‘code’.
+After the user allows the application and returns to your application page, pass this ‘code’ value to the ‘ExchangeCodeForAccessToken’ method of the ‘FacebookOAuthClient’ class.
 It will do the rest of the part.
-It’s much similar to my previous tutorial, Get Facebook access token in c# sdk.
+It’s very similar to my previous tutorial, Get Facebook access token in c# sdk.

 Call API Methods:

 This library keeps the API calls pretty much similar to the original official c# sdk.
-So, if you are already using that, you won’t have to provide much effort into adapting its workflow of making the API calls.
-Rather it makes it much simpler.
+So, if you are already using that, you won’t have to put much effort into adapting its API call workflow.
+Rather, it makes it much simpler.
 Let’s consider a simple code example of making a call to Facebook API to access the user’s all information:

 //using official sdk